Amy Madigan

-Amy Marie Madigan (born September 11, 1950) is an American actress.
-She has acted on stage and screen and has received a Golden Globe Award as well as nominations for an Academy Award and an Emmy Award.
-She has been married to actor Ed Harris since 1983.
+Amy Marie Madigan (born September 11, 1950) is an American actress and singer.
+Known for her work on stage and screen, her accolades include an Academy Award, an Actor Award, a Golden Globe Award, and a Critics' Choice Award, in addition to a nomination for a Primetime Emmy Award.

-Madigan made her film debut in the drama Love Child (1982) for which she was nominated for the Golden Globe Award for New Star of the Year – Actress.
-For playing a woman in a difficult marriage in the drama film Twice in a Lifetime (1985), she earned a nomination for the Academy Award and Golden Globe Award for Best Supporting Actress.
-She has also acted in Love Letters (1984), Alamo Bay (1985), Nowhere to Hide (1987), Uncle Buck (1989), Field of Dreams (1989), Female Perversions (1996), Pollock (2000), and Gone Baby Gone (2007).
-After a lack of "meaningful roles", she gained newfound attention for her performances in The Hunt (2020) and the horror film Weapons (2025).
+Madigan started her career as a traveling musician, later deciding to pursue an acting career.
+Her band Jelly released their debut album in 1977.
+She made her film debut in the drama Love Child (1982), for which she received her first Golden Globe Award nomination.
+She received a nomination for the Academy Award for Best Supporting Actress for her performance as a woman in a difficult marriage in Twice in a Lifetime (1985).
+She won in the same category 40 years later for her performance as the villainous Aunt Gladys in Weapons (2025)—the longest gap between two nominations for an actress.
+Her other film credits include Love Letters (1984), Alamo Bay (1985), Nowhere to Hide (1987), Uncle Buck (1989), Field of Dreams (1989), Female Perversions (1996), Pollock (2000), Gone Baby Gone (2007), and The Hunt (2020).

-On television, Madigan portrayed Sarah Weddington in the television film Roe vs. Wade (1989), for which she won the Golden Globe Award and was nominated for a Primetime Emmy Award.
-She also took roles in the HBO series Carnivàle (2003–2005), Grey's Anatomy (2008–2009), and Fringe (2009).
+On television, Madigan portrayed Sarah Weddington in the television film Roe vs. Wade (1989), for which she won the Golden Globe for Best Supporting Actress in a Series, Miniseries or Television Film and was nominated for a Primetime Emmy Award.
+She took on roles in the HBO series Carnivàle (2003–2005), Grey's Anatomy (2008–2009), and Fringe (2009).
 On stage, she has acted in the Off-Broadway production of The Lucky Spot (1987), for which she was nominated for the Drama Desk Award for Outstanding Actress in a Play, and a 1992 Broadway production of A Streetcar Named Desire in the role of Stella Kowalski.

 Early life and education

-Amy Marie Madigan was born September 11, 1950 in Chicago to Dolores (1921–1992), an administrative assistant and amateur actress who performed in community theatre, and John J. Madigan (1918–2012), a journalist who worked for Newsweek and provided political commentary on programs such as Meet the Press and Face the Nation; he interviewed a range of political figures, from Richard Nixon to Martin Luther King Jr., and hosted his own show with WBBM (AM).
-Madigan is Catholic and third-generation Irish American.
+Amy Marie Madigan was born September 11, 1950, in Chicago to Dolores, an administrative assistant and amateur actress who performed in community theatre, and John J. Madigan, a journalist who worked for Newsweek and provided political commentary on programs including Meet the Press and Face the Nation.
+Her father interviewed a range of political figures from Richard Nixon to Martin Luther King Jr., and hosted his own show with WBBM (AM).
+She is Catholic and third-generation Irish American.
 She has two brothers, Jack and Jim.

-During high school, Madigan performed in school plays.
-She attended Marquette University in Milwaukee, Wisconsin, where she earned a B.A. in philosophy in 1972.
-She moved to Los Angeles in 1974.
-She later studied acting at the Lee Strasberg Theatre and Film Institute.
+During high school, Amy Madigan performed in school plays.
+She attended Marquette University in Milwaukee, Wisconsin, where she earned a B.A. degree in philosophy in 1972.
+She moved to Los Angeles in 1974, later studying acting at the Lee Strasberg Theatre and Film Institute.